mcleinn/O_C-HS-Logarhythm-for-SSD1309-2.4-inch-display-Forked-from-Logarhythm1-O_C-HemisphereSuite/help_docs/applet_TB-3PO.md

 - -7 / High / Root Only
 - -6 / High / Root and +1 note in scale
-- -5 / Med / Some notes available
+- -5 / Med / Some notes in scale available
 - ...
 - -1 / Low / Most notes in scale available
 -  0 / Low / All Notes in scale Available
 -  3 / Med / All Notes in scale Available
 - +7 / High / All Notes in scale Available

-Density is re-applied on every reset, but if the seed is locked, specific values of density will give the same subset of patterns.
+Density changes are applied on every clock, but if the seed is locked, specific values of density will give the same subset of patterns.
 In this way you can break down from busy to sparse and back.

 ## Scale
-Sets the quantization scale to use for the pattern, taking effect on the output right away.
-On Reset, the pattern's notes will draw only from the current scale.
+Sets the quantization scale to use for the pattern, and makes only those notes available to the pattern generator.
+It affects the current output CV immediately and applies to the pattern on the next clock.

 ## Root Note
 Sets the root note from C to B, transposing the entire pattern.